 Substitute Senate Bill No. 1439 seeks to amend the definition of "child sexual abuse material" in Connecticut law by repealing Section 53a-193 and introducing a broader definition.
 The new definition includes any visual depiction of sexually explicit conduct involving a person under sixteen years of age or a subject that appears indistinguishable from a person under that age.
-The bill clarifies that the determination of indistinguishability will be made by a trier of fact, and it specifies that "indistinguishable" refers to depictions that an ordinary person would conclude are of an actual person under sixteen engaging in sexually explicit conduct.
-Notably, the bill excludes drawings, cartoons, sculptures, or paintings from this definition.
+The bill clarifies that the determination of indistinguishability will be made by the trier of fact and explicitly states that this definition does not apply to drawings, cartoons, sculptures, or paintings of minors.

 JUD Joint Favorable Substitute: